 Enrollment in the 1980’s was approximately 440 students.
 In the early part of that decade, professional development in technology was provided to the faculty and a computer room opened.
 In the mid-eighties, a hallway and three rooms on the first floor with basement area below were added to the west side of the main building.
 The rooms became the chapel, dining area and kitchen for the Sisters FCJ.

 Since 1985, the school has employed a full time resource teacher to assist students who need extra help in the academic area of school life.
 This offering complemented the Synergetic Connection programs for gifted and talented students.
-A part-time guidance counselor was hired to work with student individually in in small groups.
+A part-time guidance counselor was hired to work with students in small groups.
 In 1989, the auditorium was built providing seating for 500, with a beautiful stage, two music classrooms and a computer center.
 That same year, professionals from the local community were asked to serve as members of a Board of Consultants in an advisory capacity to the Sisters FCJ and the school administration.
 As technology improved throughout this decade, the school continued to upgrade.
 Computers were also installed in each of the classrooms and in the school library.

 The 1990’s saw continued expansion in enrollment and school life.
 In 1996, students completed two years of work constructing the nature trail on campus.
 The school would use this trail and the nearby beach for science lessons and as a learning center for other subjects in the curriculum.
 In 1997, the Sisters FCJ changed the governance model for St. Philomena School to a Board of Trustees with limited jurisdiction.
 After much research and discussion, a constitution was drawn up and approved and the new Board of Trustees began to assist the Sisters FCJ and the administration of the school in this new role.
 This board continues its valuable service to the school to this day.
 In 1999, Saint Philomena School was recognized for the first time by the United States Department of Education as a Blue Ribbon School of Excellence.